Floyd Cooper (illustrator)

-Floyd Cooper (January 8, 1956 – July 15, 2021) was an American illustrator of children's books.
-He was based in Easton, Pennsylvania and has worked with Jane Yolen, Nikki Grimes, Eloise Greenfield, Howard Bryant, Joyce Carol Thomas, Bill Martin Jr and many more.
-He graduated from the University of Oklahoma.
+Floyd Cooper (January 8, 1956 – July 15, 2021) was an American illustrator of children's books whose art frequently explored the African American experience.
+He was based in Easton, Pennsylvania, and worked with authors such as Jane Yolen, Nikki Grimes, Eloise Greenfield, Howard Bryant, Joyce Carol Thomas, and Bill Martin Jr, among others.
+He illustrated more than 100 titles.

 Personal

+Floyd Donald Cooper Jr. was born in 1956 in Tulsa, Oklahoma, to Ramona (Williams) Cooper and Floyd Cooper Sr. His mother was a beautician while his father built houses.
+Floyd grew up in low income housing and attended 11 different elementary schools.

-Floyd grew up in low income housing, in Tulsa, OK.
-In school his teacher's began to notice his illustrations and submitted his work to a scholarship committee.
-After Graduating from The University of Oklahoma, Floyd began to work for Hallmark Cards in Kansas City.
+In school his teachers began to notice his illustrations and submitted his work to a scholarship committee.
+Floyd earned a scholarship to the University of Oklahoma, where he studied advertising.
+After graduating in 1978, Floyd worked for Hallmark Cards in Kansas City.
 He later moved to Manhattan where he struggled before he got his first contract with Penguin Books Floyd's first illustrated book was published in 1988 and written by Eloise Greenfield.

+He married Velma Hyatt Cooper and they had two sons.
+He died of cancer on July 15, 2021 in Bethlehem, Pennsylvania.

+Technique

+Cooper's artwork is known for using what he called an "oil erasure" subtractive technique, where he would "wash a board in oil paint and use a rubber eraser to methodically knead the paint away.
+He'd then create radiant images in soft, shimmering tones."